aubique/dotfiles-wsl/.github/README.md

   <summary>Hide <b>7-Zip</b> cascaded context menu.</summary>

   With `regedit.exe` you can find `HKEY_CLASSES_ROOT\CLSID{23170F69-40C1-278A-1000-000100020000}`
   that's linked to the 7-Zip DLL file.
 All 7-Zip context menu options are defined in this DLL file, they're invoked every time Windows needs to show the menu and thus not static.

-  You can disable these options with 7-Zip GUI via menu __Tools -- Options -- 7-Zip -- Integrate 7-Zip to shell context menu__
+  You can disable these options with 7-Zip GUI (as Admin) via menu __Tools -- Options -- 7-Zip -- Integrate 7-Zip to shell context menu__
 </details>

 > For Windows 10 you can use another [Powershell debloater](https://github.com/Sycnex/Windows10Debloater) from GitHub.